-Your initial password is the last seven digits of your tax ID number.
+Your initial password is the last eight digits of your tax ID number.

 Certification: Your login is the professional number on your BOC certificate that begins with a “C.”

-Your initial password is the last seven digits of your social security number.
+Your initial password is the last eight digits of your social security number.

 After logging in for the first time, you’ll be prompted to set a new password.
 If you need assistance, please contact us or call 410.581.6222.

 The fastest and most secure method to submit payments to BOC is by logging in to MyBOC.
 To update your account simply log in, make your edits, and save.

 Follow the steps outlined on the Apply for Accreditation page.
 It typically takes between 60 to 90 days to become accredited.
 The BOC Accreditation team can help determine the most efficient path forward and provide pricing information.

 The BOC team developed the Process of Accreditation video to help explain in detail what to expect.